-Warrants to purchase up to 8,000,000 shares of common stock.
-Each warrant will have an exercise price of \$1.56 per share, will be exercisable upon issuance and will expire in five years from the date of issuance.
+Warrants to purchase up to 4,739,336 shares of common stock.
+Each warrant will have an exercise price of \$ per share, will be exercisable upon issuance and will expire in five years from the date of issuance.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the warrants.

-12,449,603 shares, or 20,449,603 shares of our common stock if the warrants offered in this offering are exercised in full.
+9,188,939 shares, or 13,928,275 shares of our common stock if the warrants offered in this offering are exercised in full.

-We have granted the underwriters a 45-day option to purchase up to 1,200,000 additional shares of our common stock at the public offering price of \$1.25 per share and/or warrants to purchase up to 1,200,000 additional shares of our common stock from us at the public offering price of \$0.0001 per warrant, less underwriting discounts and commissions.

-The net proceeds from our sale of shares of our common stock and warrants to purchase shares of our common stock in this offering will be approximately \$9.0 million, or approximately \$10.4 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We have granted the underwriters a 45-day option to purchase up to 710,900 additional shares of our common stock at a purchase price of \$ per share and/or warrants to purchase up to 710,900 additional shares of our common stock from us at a purchase price of \$0.01 per warrant.
+Based on an assumed public offering price of \$2.11 per security (the last reported sale price of our common stock on The NASDAQ Capital Market on February 6, 2015), we estimate that the net proceeds from our sale of shares of our common stock and warrants to purchase shares of our common stock in this offering will be approximately \$9.0 million, or approximately \$10.4 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently expect to use the net proceeds from this offering as follows:

-- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$3 million to fund further research and development, clinical utility studies and future enhancements of our current tests and our planned tests and services: - approximately \$1 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.
+- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$3 million to fund further research and development, clinical utility studies and future enhancements of our current tests and our planned tests and services; - approximately \$1 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.

-For additional information please refer to the section entitled "Use of Proceeds" on page 37 of this prospectus.
+For additional information please refer to the section entitled "Use of Proceeds" on page 39 of this prospectus.

-See the section entitled "Risk Factors" beginning on page 11 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
+See the section entitled "Risk Factors" beginning on page 13 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
 Our common stock is listed on The NASDAQ Capital Market under the symbol "BIOC".
-We do not intend to list the warrants on The NASDAQ Capital Market, any other national securities
+We do not intend to list the warrants on The NASDAQ Capital Market, any other national securities exchange or any other nationally recognized trading system.

 All of our directors have indicated an interest in purchasing up to an aggregate of approximately \$177,500 of shares and warrants in this offering at the public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no securities in this offering to any of these individuals, or any of these individuals may determine to purchase more, fewer or no securities in this offering.
-Any shares and warrants not so purchased will be offered by the underwriters to the general public on the same basis as other shares and warrants offered pursuant to this prospectus.
+Any shares purchased by our directors will be subject to lock-up restrictions described in "Shares Eligible for Future Sale."